brotatotes/bht-automation/bht gen 3/Colossians/Chapter 2/Colossians 2 12 bht.md

 # Colossians 2:12 Commentary Help Text

 ## BHT:
-Baptism is portrayed as the burial of our old life and the initiation of a new one.
-The act of immersion symbolizes this burial, but the significance of baptism is upheld through other modes like affusion.
-By putting our faith in God's powerful working, displayed in Christ's resurrection, we are raised to a new moral life.
-Baptism is a visual representation of the change that has already taken place in our hearts through faith and signifies our fellowship with Christ.
+Through baptism, we symbolically bury our old life and rise to new life in Christ.
+The act of baptism is a powerful declaration of our faith in the expiatory death of Christ for the forgiveness of our sins.
+Whether through immersion or affusion, the spirit of the ordinance is maintained, representing the change already wrought in our hearts through faith.
+Baptism is a picture of our fellowship with Christ, alluding to His resurrection and our future resurrection to new life in Him.

 ## Choicest Commentary Quotes:
 ### Henry Alford: